DanielTotev/CSharpIntroExercise/README.md

 # CSharpIntroExercise
 SoftUni homework
 Hello it's me ...
-This will make a conflict
+This will make a conflict ..
+This is for exercise..
+Edited in master branch